chakravarthik27/Creating-a-Sentiment-Analysis-Web-Application-using-Amazon-Sagemaker-and-PyTorch/README.md

-# Deploy a Sentiment Analysis Model
+# Creating a Sentiment Analysis Web Application using Amazon Sagemaker and PyTorch
 Deploy a Sentiment Analysis Model by using Amazon sagemaker